LucasHonoratoDeSouza/Bitcoin-Quant-Project/README.md

 Check the `reports/daily/` folder for the generated investment memos.

 ---
-*Built with Python, Pandas, and Financial Discipline.*
+*Built with Python and Financial Discipline.*